SumoLogic/sumologic-documentation/docs/apm/traces/services-list-map.md

 - Missing Data
 - Normal

-A Service is displayed in the list if at least one of the alerts is in the selected state.
+A service is displayed in the list if at least one of the alerts is in the selected state.

 <img src={useBaseUrl('/img/observability/navigation_alert_status.png')} alt="navigation_alert_status" style={{border: '1px solid black'}} width="400"/>